umbraco/UmbracoDocs/Documentation/Reference/Querying/uQuery/index.md

 ### GetCurrentNode()
 Returns: `Node` or `null`

-Returns the current content node (unlike Node.GetCurrent() this method will also work in the back office, hence can be used by custom datatypes).
-There are circumstances where GetCurrentNode() will a return null, for example in the back office on a content item that has never been published (hence it's not in the xml cache).
+Returns the current content node (unlike *umbraco.nodeFactory.Node.GetCurrent()* this method will also work in the back office, hence can be used by custom datatypes).
+There are circumstances where *GetCurrentNode()* will a return null, for example in the back office on a content item that has never been published (since it's not in the xml cache).

 `Node node = uQuery.GetCurrentNode();`

 ### GetNode(string or int)
 Returns: `Node` or `null`

-For a given id, returns a Node obj or a null if not found.
-There are two overloaded methods: GetNode(int) and GetNode(string).
+For a given id (supplied as an int or a string), returns the associated Node obj or a null if it not found.
+This method supresses any exceptions thown by Umbraco when trying to create an invalid Node, if this occurs, then a null is returned.

-`Node node = uQuery.GetNode(123);` or `Node node = uQuery.GetNode("123");`
+`Node node = uQuery.GetNode(123);`

+`Node node = uQuery.GetNode("123");`

 ### GetNodeByUrl(string)
 Returns: `Node` or `null`

-Returns a node for the supplied Url
+Returns a node for the supplied Url.

+`Node node = uQuery.GetNodeByUrl("/home.aspx")`

 ### GetCurrentDocument()
 Returns `Document` or `null`

-Checks to see if the current Node can be obtained via the nodeFactory, else attempts to get via a QueryString id parameter
+Gets the current document (like *uQuery.GetCurrentNode()* this method will also work in the back office).

+`Document document = uQuery.GetCurrentDocument()`

 ### GetDocument(string or int)
 Returns: `Document` or `null`

-For a given id, returns a Document obj or a null if not found.
-There are two overloaded methods: GetDocument(int) and GetDocument(string).
+For a given id (supplied as an int or a string), returns the associated Document obj or a null if not found.

-`Document document = uQuery.GetDocument(123);` or `Document document = uQuery.GetDocument("123");`
+`Document document = uQuery.GetDocument(123);`

+`Document document = uQuery.GetDocument("123");`

 ## Collections
+Methods that return collection of Nodes or Documents

 ### GetNodesByCsv(string)
 Returns: `IEnumerable<Node>`